 JODY RUSHTON of Texas

-Jody Rushton was elected president of the National Federation of Republican Women (NFRW) at the 39th Biennial Convention in Philadelphia and took office in January 2018.
-Previously, she served on the NFRW Executive Committee as member-at-large and director of Region 6.
+Jody Rushton was elected president of the National Federation of Republican Women (NFRW) at the 39th Biennial Convention in Philadelphia and served from January 2018 to December 2019.
+Previously, she served the NFRW as member-at-large and director of Region 6.

 Jody is from Plano, Texas, where she has served as president of Conner Harrington Republican Women’s Club for two years.
 She served as president of the Texas Federation of Republican Women in 2013-2015.
 Jody continues to serve on the Republican Party of Texas Candidate Resource Committee, raising funds for Republican candidates throughout Texas.